 Among these machine learning project challenges: analyzing extremely large data sets (40% of respondents), ensuring adequate staffing and resources (38%) and integrating new data into existing pipelines (same).

 More about those and other findings from the 2018 Big Data Trends and Challenges Report on topics such as the usage of big data frameworks, talent shortages and so forth can be downloaded here.

-You can also check the press release which sums up more findings and data and read this blog post that offers more insights and, among others highlights that “organizations are storing and processing increasingly vast amounts of data in the cloud for sophisticated use cases such as machine learning, ad hoc analysis, application data integration, and data streaming”.
+You can also read this blog post that offers more insights and, among others highlights that “organizations are storing and processing increasingly vast amounts of data in the cloud for sophisticated use cases such as machine learning, ad hoc analysis, application data integration, and data streaming”.